azeybey/fc_data6150/README.md

 - Pre-trained Model -> Fine Tune -> Re-train
 - Adaptive Learning Rate

+Transfer learning (TL) is a research problem in machine learning (ML) that focuses on storing knowledge gained while solving one problem and applying it to a different but related problem.[3]
+For example, knowledge gained while learning to recognize cars could apply when trying to recognize flowers.

 <img width="232" alt="Screen Shot 2022-12-13 at 00 27 28" src="https://user-images.githubusercontent.com/12528641/207415810-f52189ce-cb9a-4137-b236-cd536c510ac2.png">

 ## Results